Skip to content

 Mezza Luna

-Authentic Italian seafood pasta in the historic Princeton Inn.
+Authentic Italian cuisine and fresh pasta served in the historic Princeton Inn building.

 10 min walk